skippy-io/skippy/skippy-gradle/README.md

-# skippy-gradle-plugin
+# skippy-gradle

-The Skippy plugin provides Skippy support in Gradle.
+The Skippy plugin provides Skippy support for Gradle.

-## Add The Plugin To Your Project
+## Install

 Release versions are available in Gradle's Plugin Portal: